bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 			});
 There are other ways to implement transactionality, but the above should be preferred.

+### Sesssion Management
+The session is important t
 ### Usage of Null
 Usage of Null in code or as a return value should be avoided.